 How do I pay for housing?

-Rent is due monthly, and payment must be made no later than the tenth (10) day of each month.
-Beginning with July 2018 rent, billing through your SIS account is the default payment option, as follows:
+Rent is due monthly, and payment must be made no later than the fifth (5) day of each month.
+Billing through your SIS account is the default payment option, as follows:

 - SIS semester billing for residents living on the Range